 7. Power up your immunity

 The goal of Maharishi Ayurveda is to create balance and immunity with every recommendation.
 That's why all of our herbal products help improve immunity as well as target specific concerns.

-The herbs in Bio-Immune from Maharishi Ayurveda are especially formulated to strengthen the neuro-immune response, purify the liver and blood, and dissolve ama and amavisha.
+The herbs in Bio-Immune from Maharishi Ayurveda are especially formulated to strengthen the neuro-immune response, purify the liver and blood, and dissolve ama (toxins) and amavisha (a more reactive form of ama).
 You can take it throughout the winter, or any time you feel vulnerable to cold and flu bugs.

 Many people find that by taking Maharishi Amrit Kalash on a year-round basis, they don't fall prey to colds and flu any more.
 The formula is the cream of ayurvedic rasayanas, the special elixirs for health and longevity.
 It protects the body by strengthening immunity, removing toxins and producing more ojas, the substance in the body associated with immunity and bliss.